Variscite Point from Palazuelos · 22x6 mm media thumbnails

 • Pendants with prong setting in silver — four prongs at the vertices of the point work well since the base is flat and the piece has no rim.

-• Wire wrap — the thin profile and flat base facilitate wrapping without the wire slipping; a common technique for minerals of this moderate hardness.
+• Wire wrap — the thin profile and flat base facilitate coiling without the wire slipping; a common technique for minerals of this moderate hardness.

 Variscite in lapidary tradition

-Variscite was already an ornamental material in Neolithic Europe: variscite beads of Iberian origin have been identified in funerary trousseaux of the Catalan and Portuguese megalithic culture, documented as one of the first materials of long-distance exchange between inland and coastal communities of the peninsula.
-The mineralogical name comes from "Variscia", the Latin name for the Vogtland region (Saxony), where the mineral was first described in 1837.
-In modern crystal tradition, variscite is associated with calm, patience, and connection to the earth — qualities that lapidaries also recognize in the slow and precise work required for its carving.
+Variscite was already an ornamental material in Neolithic Europe: variscite beads of Iberian origin have been identified in funerary assemblages of the Catalan and Portuguese megalithic culture, documented as one of the first materials of long-distance exchange between communities in the interior and the peninsular coast.
+The mineralogical name comes from "Variscia," the Latin name for the Vogtland region (Saxony), where the mineral was first described in 1837.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.